MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 1. Refresh the page.

 The color of the `<h1>` element is still set to the new color.
-The change remains across a refresh, because when you made the change DevTools saved the change to disk.
+The change remains across a refresh, because when you made the change, DevTools saved the change to disk.
 When you refreshed the page, your local server served the modified copy of the file from disk.

-> [!TIP]
-> You can also change the color by clicking the fucshia-colored swatch to open the color picker to pick a new color.
+**Tip:** You can also change the color by clicking the fucshia-colored swatch to open the color picker to pick a new color.
 The HEX value for the color you pick is the color name.

 <!-- ====================================================================== -->
 #### Save an HTML change to disk